-In the mid-19th century, care of children and adults with physical disabilities, such as cerebral palsy, intellectual handicaps or mental illnesses, was considered the responsibility of family.
+In the mid-19th century, care of children and adults with physical disabilities, such as cerebral palsy, intellectual disabilities or mental illnesses, was considered the responsibility of family.
 Those who were not seriously impaired often went to school or work, or helped at home.
 Because medical treatments of coexisting conditions such as epilepsy were rudimentary or non-existent, many people with serious disability had short life expectancies.

 Far from home